-Tip: The key to getting these as chunky and thick is to follow the exact steps.
+- Tip: The key to getting these as chunky and thick is to follow the exact steps.
 You must chill the dough first and also only divide the dough into no more than 14 cookies.
-If you make more than that, they won't be as fluffy.
+If you make more than that they won't be as fluffy.

-After making the roasted pecan butter, make sure to measure 1 cup in case you made more than that in the food processor.
+- After making the roasted pecan butter, make sure to measure 1 cup in case you made more than that in the food processor.
 Add it to a bowl with the syrup and vanilla.
 Stir until well combined.
 In a small bowl, sift together the flour, cornstarch, baking powder, baking soda and salt and whisk very well.
 Make sure there are no lumps.

-Pre-heat the oven to 375 degrees and line a sheet pan with parchment paper.
+- Pre-heat the oven to 375 degrees and line a sheet pan with parchment paper.
 Depending on how creamy you pulsed your pecan butter, your batter may be a bit crumbly.
 If so, just press the dough together roughly with your hands by large spoonfuls.
 Divide the dough into 12-14 cookies only, if you want them thick and fluffy.
 I added a few extra chocolate chips on top of the cookies too.
 Do NOT flatten or spread out the dough, leave it piled high.
 They should bake high and fluffy as in the pictures.
 I made 3 batches and they all turned out fabulously fluffy.
 Bake for 11 to 12 minutes or until just starting to turn golden brown around the edges.
-Mine was perfect just after 11 minutes.
+Mine were perfect just at 11 minutes.
 Do not over bake!